-Vicar (and Rural Dean) - Reverend David MacGeoch
+Vicar (and Area Dean) - Reverend David MacGeoch

 The Reverend David MacGeoch was instituted as our vicar in September 2008, also to look after the parishes of St Benedict in Glastonbury and St Mary in Meare.
 He and his family previously served in Puriton, near Bridgwater.
 He knew Glastonbury well already: he was a social worker in the town for several years before he was ordained as priest.

 (The title Area Dean recently replaced the antiquated term Rural Dean in the Bath and Wells diocese.)

 Avalon Pioneer Minister - Revd Sister Diana Greenfield

 Revd Sister Diana Greenfield came to Glastonbury in 2010 to serve her curacy as a pioneer minister.† Her ministry is shared between the Benefices of Street and Glastonbury and covers a wide variety of activities from setting up and running YEAST scrapstore to being chaplain of Strode College and serving the diocese as advisor for New Religious Movements and Alternative Spiritualities.